 Burgundy Leather Jacket

 Burgundy leather jackets are one of my all time weaknesses.
 The rich, jewel tone shade of merlot is the best, but the one that Rosie Huntington-Whiteley has on above is gorgeous.
+Brad Pitt’s red leather jacket was made famous in Fight Club, but it’s since become a fashion statement on its own.
 This shade is perfect for the cooler months as it’s a very rich and intense Autumn colour, so here’s what you should style it with.
 If anyone spots a leather jacket in this colour, please let me know!
 It’s a wish list item!

 Tan/Brown Leather Jacket